lbguilherme/rethinkdb-lite/README.md

 ## Running Tests

-You should have a running real RethinkDB server for testing.
+You should have a running real empty RethinkDB server for testing.
 Do not use one with data in it.
 You can start one with by simply running `rethinkdb` on the terminal, after [installing it](https://rethinkdb.com/).

 ```
 crystal spec
 ```

-## Thanks to
+## References

 - https://github.com/rethinkdb/rethinkdb
 - https://github.com/AtnNn/rethinkdb-webui